sipss/AlpsNMRWorkflow/README.md

 You can download needed data executing included download_demo() function

-Follow the Tutorial.pdf to complete the tutorial
+Follow the [tutorial](https://https://github.com/sipss/AlpsNMR-Tutorial/tutorial.pdf) to execute `AlpsNMR` in a real dataset from beginning to end, including all the steps of untargeted metabolomics analysis.